MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/create-custom-controls-using-pcf.md

 To build your component you can open the folder in Visual Studio Code and use the (Ctrl-Shift-B) command, then select your build options.
 Alternately, you can build your control quickly using  `npm run build` command in your Developer Command Prompt for VS 2017 window.

 > [!TIP]
-> To debug your component during or after the build operation, see [Debug custom components](debugging-custom-controls.md).
+> To debug your component during or after the build operation, see [Debug a custom component](debugging-custom-controls.md).

 ## Known Configuration issues and Workarounds